doserjef/rFIA_web/content/about/intro.md

 -----------------------------------------

-The goal of `rFIA` is to increase the accessibility and use of the USFS Forest Inventory and Analysis (FIA) Database by providing a user-friendly, open source platform to easily query and analyze FIA Data.
-Designed to accommodate a wide range of potential user objectives, `rFIA` simplifies the estimation of forest variables from the FIA Database and allows all R users (experts and newcomers alike) to unlock the flexibility and potential inherent to the Enhanced FIA design.
+The goal of `rFIA` is to increase the accessibility and use of the USFS Forest Inventory and Analysis (FIA) Database by providing a user-friendly, open source toolset to easily query and analyze FIA Data.

 Specifically, `rFIA` improves accessibility to the spatio-temporal estimation capacity of the FIA Database by producing space-time indexed summaries of forest variables within user-defined population boundaries.
 Direct integration with other popular R packages (e.g., dplyr, sp, and sf) facilitates efficient space-time query and data summary, and supports common data representations and API design.
 The package implements design-based estimation procedures outlined by Bechtold & Patterson (2005), and has been validated against estimates and sampling errors produced by EVALIDator.

 Current development is focused on the implementation of spatially-enabled model-assisted estimators to improve population, change, and ratio estimates.

 See Example Usage to get started!